-How to set up a Fixed sequence automated experience
+How to set up a Fixed sequence automated flow

 Use the Fixed sequence Automate template to offer a unique product series, where you set a sequence of variants for customers to progress through.
 The series automatically ends after a customer receives all the products in the series.

-This guide explains how to set up a Fixed sequence automated experience to create a one-time sequence, allowing you to promote an exclusive series to your customers.
+This guide explains how to set up a Fixed sequence automated flow to create a one-time sequence, allowing you to promote an exclusive series to your customers.

 - Shopify Checkout Integration